Last Updated on

 There have been many influencers which have contributed to this new era of psychology.

 1) William James

-James was a philosopher, physician, and psychologist and he was the first educator to offer a psychology course in the United States.
-He argued that in order to thoroughly study a person’s optimal functioning, one has to take in how they personally experience something, otherwise known as subjective experience.
+James was a philosopher, physician, and psychologist, and he was the first educator to offer a psychology course in the United States.
+He argued that in order to thoroughly study a person’s optimal functioning, one has to take in how they personally experience something, otherwise known as their subjective experience.

 2) Abraham Maslow

 While the entire 3rd Wave of Humanistic Psychology played a vital role in providing Positive Psychology with foundational concepts, there was no greater influence from the approach then Abraham Maslow.